michaelloudermilk/ml/Installation-&-Update.md

 - bash, curl

 #### <a name="installation"></a> Installation Instructions
 Run the command below on the host to install and start UNMS (it will automatically install Docker if it is not installed already).
 If a UNMS installation already exists, it will be overwritten, but keep all data.
-When the process is complete, you can access UNMS at [http://localhost/](http://localhost/).
+When the process is complete, you can access UNMS at [http://server_hostname_or_ip/](http://server_hostname_or_ip/).
+Please don't use localhost.
+Use server hostname or it's IP address.
 You can register your devices to UNMS using this tutorial: [[Register Devices to UNMS]].

 ```sh
 $ curl -fsSL https://raw.githubusercontent.com/Ubiquiti-App/UNMS/master/install.sh > /tmp/unms_install.sh && sudo bash /tmp/unms_install.sh